 Johnson, Peter, The Sunday Times: Take to the water with sales of the riverbank, pp4.11, 2 July Personal Finance, 1995

-- 1870 Built as inspection boat for the Gloucester & Berkeley Ship Canal
+Built as Inspection Launch for the Gloucester and Berkeley Ship Canal

-- 1942 Sold into private ownership after 72 years of service and used for family holidays on the River Severn
+Sold into private ownership after 72 years of service and used for family holidays on the River Severn

 Sold at the Henley Auction

-Vessel selected for Queen’s Diamond Jubilee Pageant on 3 June 2012
+Attended Queen's Diamond Jubilee Thames Pageant on 3 June carrying Lord Lieutenant of Gloucestershire

 Own this vessel?